nixworks/public/news/2014/05/23/README.md

 ##### 2014 Isla Vista shootings
 ### [2014 Isla Vista shootings.
 Seven people have been killed and seven injured in a series of drive-by shootings in a student enclave next to the University of California campus in the American city of Santa Barbara, California. ](/news/2014/05/23/2014-isla-vista-shootings-seven-people-have-been-killed-and-seven-injured-in-a-series-of-drive-by-shootings-in-a-student-enclave-next-to-th.md)
-_Context: 2014 Isla Vista shootings, drive-by shooting, University of California, Santa Barbara, California_
+_Context: 2014 Isla Vista shootings, drive-by shooting, Santa Barbara, California, University of California_

 ##### European Union
 ### [Voters in the European Union go to the polls for a multi-day European Parliamentary election.
 Voters in Ireland and the Czech Republic vote today. ](/news/2014/05/23/voters-in-the-european-union-go-to-the-polls-for-a-multi-day-european-parliamentary-election-voters-in-ireland-and-the-czech-republic-vote.md)
-_Context: Czech Republic, newly elected, Ireland, European Union_
+_Context: Czech Republic, Ireland, European Union, newly elected_

 ##### Royal Thai Army
 ### [Royal Thai Army chief and coup leader General Prayuth Chan-ocha detains former Prime Minister of Thailand Yingluck Shinawatra after summoning her for talks a day after the coup. ](/news/2014/05/23/royal-thai-army-chief-and-coup-leader-general-prayuth-chan-ocha-detains-former-prime-minister-of-thailand-yingluck-shinawatra-after-summonin.md)